-Like videos, apps come in all sorts of sizes, complexities, and constraints.
-The best way to get a close to accurate estimate of costs is to give the mobile app developer a complete brief on your expectations, budget and requirements.
+Like videos, apps come in many sizes, complexities, and constraints.
+The best way to get close to the accurate estimate of costs is to give the mobile app developer a complete brief on your expectations, budget, and requirements.

-Costs for developing any media is dependent on a variety of factors, especially the “production values” that are expected in the final product.
+Costs for developing any media depends on a variety of factors, especially the “production values” that are expected in the final product.

 Larry Lauvray, a partner at Propelics Inc. has produced a useful white paper on “Enterprise Mobile App Development Cost Factors.”
 The document is broken into three parts to help define the cost factors of enterprise mobile apps.
 These are:

-- Understanding the primary mobile app cost drivers – discussing some of the larger decisions to be made as inputs to App development cost
+- Understanding the primary mobile app cost drivers–discussing some larger decisions to be made as inputs to App development cost

 - the track record and experience of the developer,